tu-delft-library/il-master-thesis-guide/book/1b-formulate-research-question.md

 # 1b.
-Formulate a Literature Search Question
+Formulate an Information Search Question

 ## Introduction

-Once you have your topic, it is time to formulate a literature search question.
+Once you have your topic, it is time to formulate an information search question.
 This is a process that requires time and thought, and importantly; specifying exactly what you want to study.
 What information do you need to further shape your project?

 ::::{grid}
 :gutter: 2